vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ## <a id=install-harbor> </a> Install Harbor Image Registry

-Install the Harbor only if you don’t have any existing image repository in your environment.
+Install  Harbor only if you don’t have any existing image repository in your environment.

 To install Harbor, deploy an operating system of your choice with the following hardware configuration: